StefanScott/urweb-queryX1-dyn/README.md

 However, I believe that in the case of a `<ctextbox>` having a `source` attribute, no `on_` event is necessary - as apparently demonstrated by the very minimal (and correctly working) Ur/Web FRP example [urweb-cselect-echo](https://github.com/StefanScott/urweb-cselect-echo).

-(b) The `onclick` event in the demos also perform an `rpc` call, while the present project does not.
+(b) The `onclick` event in the demos also performs an `rpc` call, while the present project does not.

 However, I believe that no `rpc` call is necessary in the present project, because this project only *reads* data from the server, while the demos *write* data on the server.

-Again, I am not completely certain about this - because although the present project does not perform a (transactional) write on the server, it *does* perform a transactional "read" on the server.
+Again, I am not completely certain that no `rpc` call is needed in the present project - because although this project does not perform a (transactional) write on the server, it *does* perform a (transactional) "read" on the server.

 *(3) Likely cause of error:*

-It seems more likely that the error is a simpler one - not involving some mis-connection in the wiring between the source and the signal, but instead involving:
+It seems more likely that the error is a simpler one - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:

-- (most likely, as these are the line numbers flagged by the compile error) a conflict between the type of [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L31) inside the `dyn` tag in function `showRows` (or in some containing, "parent" `<xml>` fragment within that same function); or
+- (most likely, as these are the line numbers flagged by the compile error) a conflict between the type of [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) inside the `dyn` tag in function `showRows` (or in some containing, "parent" `<xml>` fragment within that same function); or

 - (less likely?) possibly some incompatibility at the location where [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) is inserted into the `<xml>` returned by the `main` function.